 Transactional vs Transformational Relationships: Which is Right for You?

-to Transactional Relationships: Putting It All on the Table
+From Transactional Relationships to Transformational Relationships: Putting It All on the Table

 Have you ever heard of Christian Grey and Anastasia Steele?
 They are the two central characters of the infamous unorthodox romance novel, Fifty Shades of Grey.